See the Site Map or

 “San Francisco restaurants and chefs have been a driving force in global culinary innovation for decades, and there are countless examples of local establishments leading the way in experimentation, advancement, and excellence.
-The bar food, Friday snacks and late night food is the best in the world.”
+The bar food, Friday snacks, and late-night food are the best in the world.”

 San Francisco Bay Area “food firsts” include these creations: